Physical Models of Embryonic Epithelial Healing: Discussion

 Finally, drawing parallels from morphogenesis models may help resolve the remaining challenges in polarity, cellular organization, and mechanochemical feedback \cite{recho2015mechanics, tlili2018collective, bogdan2018fingering, perez2019active, staddon2019mechanosensitive}.
 The diversity of models reviewed here, each built on distinct physical assumptions, nonetheless converge on similar biological observations.
 Highlighting that hybridization between models remain the most promising approach.

 Looking ahead, we expect hybrid models to become increasingly central, particularly in integrating ECM-tissue mechanics, incorporating underexplored cytosketelal elements and chemical signaling pathways.
 As hybrid models become more complex, the need for data-driven parameter inference will become more acute.
-Their greatest limitation, the lack of robust coupling parameters, could be overcome through tighter integration with experimental data and machine learning pipelines.
+Their greatest limitation, the lack of robust coupling parameters, could be overcome through tighter integration with experimental data and machine learning pipelines. { To contextualize these modeling directions, Table~\ref{tab:table3} summarizes the experimental systems, species, wounding assays, and open-source implementations associated with the models reviewed.
+The overview is not exhaustive; the absence of specific assays or biological systems reflects the current literature and not intrinsic limitation of the models.
+It represents an opportunity for future exploration.}

-While individual models offer focused results on specific aspects, the convergence of findings across different methods underscores a broader principle: mechanical forces and chemical signaling are intrinsically linked in embryonic healing.
-Models that successfully integrate both, particularly through hybrid or data-driven approaches, are best positioned to advance the field.}
+While individual models offer focused results on specific aspects, the convergence of findings across different methods underscores a broader principle: mechanical forces and chemical signaling are intrinsically linked in embryonic healing. { At present, however, this convergence is primarily assessed qualitatively, based on whether models reproduce similar experimentally observed behaviors.} Models that successfully integrate both, particularly through hybrid or data-driven approaches, are best positioned to advance the field.
+A more systematic comparison would require deriving effective continuum parameters from cell-based models, enabling quantitative links between microscopic rules and macroscopic material properties. {Such a formal theoretical translation between models is largely absent at present and constitutes a central open challenge for the modeling of embryonic wound healing.}}